 2. Communalism of state and of the political elite in power has to be checked because it leads to inaction against communal violence and covert or overt political and ideological support to communalism by the state apparatuses, including the media under state control.

 3. Communalization of civil society also needs to be checked because it leads to more communal roots and other forms of communal violence.
 It is here that intellectuals, political parties, and voluntary organizations can be the most effective.

 4. The role of education, particularly value-oriented education, both in schools and colleges is important in preventing communal feelings.

 5. The media can prove to be significant in preventing communal feelings.
-Communal press can be banned and legal action can be taken against communal writers.
+The communal press can be banned and legal action can be taken against communal writers.

 6. The ideology that economic development, industrialization, growth of capitalism, and the growth of the working class would automatically weaken and ultimately eliminate communalism should not be overplayed.

 Suggested Read: Culture and Tradition of Indian States